-These provisions are based on Part 123 and the previous Order.
+These provisions are based on section 123 and the previous Order.
 The Regional Water Board may reopen the permit to modify permit conditions and requirements.
-Causes for modifications include but are not limited to the promulgation of new federal regulations, modification in toxicity requirements, or adoption of new regulations by the State Water Board or Regional Water Board, including revisions to the Basin Plan.
+Causes for modifications include the promulgation of new federal regulations, modification in toxicity requirements, or adoption of new regulations by the State Water Board or Regional Water Board, including revisions to the Basin Plan.